CynthiaTheGriffin/CodeEmbeddingsGenerator/README.md

 # Topological Data Analysis on Source Code Embeddings

-## Overview
+## Introduction

 This repository includes code that retrieves Java code from GitHub repositories, then data engineers the code into numerical representations of the code, or code embeddings.
 GitHubFileGetter.py obtains the download URLs of files in a specified repository (or subdirectory in the repository), and CodeEmbeddingsGenerator.py generates a new directory with the code embedding representations.
 RunAll.py simplifies the use of each file into two Python functions, which can be run with a single line of code.

-The result should create a new data folder containing the code embeddings.
+The result should create a new "data" folder containing the code embeddings.
 This new folder would be structured similarly to the original GitHub repository, with embeddings stored in folders named after the Java files from which they're derived.

+This is intended to facilitate topological data analysis by automating the process of data engineering code embeddings of a selected GitHub repository through a seemless process.

 ## Setup